robhowe-A/WinHttpRequest/README.md

 ## How to use the application
 Enter any url and select a method for the request.
 The default is a GET request.
 Use the options or change the input parameters for your requests.
 Some functionality is for development purposes and may not function.

+## Privacy Policy:
+This app does not collect PII data or any records to identify a purchaser individual.
+Collected information is anonymous and to be used for software improvement.

 --------
 &copy; 2024, Robert Howell.
 All rights reserved.